RichardJohnNowell/Feel-The-Quality-Records/README.md

 <br>
 <p align="center">
 The User will be able to purchase a range of t-shirts and cds.
-The payment system will be secure and utilise 'stripe', the format for 90% of financial transactions.
+The payment system will be secure and utilise 'stripe'.
+T-shirts will cost £12.50p and CDs £7.50 plus postage and packing.
 </p>
 <br>
 <p align="center">